ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 }
 ```

-All logging API's are ISR safe and you can log information from ISR as well.
-Logging from ISR/handler mode is done with circular buffer and separate logging thread.
+All logging APIs are ISR safe, and you can log information from ISR, as well.
+Logging from ISR or handler mode occurs with circular buffer and a separate logging thread.

-### Debug Log Levels
+### Debug log levels

-Below are various log levels supported and recommended usage.
+Below are the various supported log levels and recommended usage.

-#### LOG_LEVEL_ERR_CRITICAL
+#### `LOG_LEVEL_ERR_CRITICAL`

-In case of critical errors when system recovery is not possible, you should use `MBED_CRIT` API. `MBED_CRIT` is equivalent to `ASSERT`.
-`MBED_CRIT` will log message and then application will terminate.
+In case of critical errors when system recovery is not possible, use `MBED_CRIT` API. `MBED_CRIT` is equivalent to `ASSERT`. `MBED_CRIT` logs the message, and then the application terminates.

 Usage:

 ```C
 uint8_t serial_tx_active(serial_t *obj) {
     MBED_ASSERT(obj);